SiemensIndustrialEdgeITA/edge-postgresql/README.md

 * Import the standalone application created [above](#create-new-standalone-application) to the selected IEM Project.
 * Press `Start Upload` to transfer the app to Industrial Edge Management.

-Further information on how to use the Industrial Edge App Publisher can be found in the [IE Hub](https://iehub.eu1.edge.siemens.cloud/documents/appPublisher/en/start.html).
+Further information on how to use the Industrial Edge App Publisher can be found in the [IE Hub](https://iehub.eu1.edge.siemens.cloud/documents/appPublisher/en/start.html), `Documents` section.

 ## Usage